sitano/sitano.github.io/_drafts/go-channel-are-not-wrong.md

   primitive and a key component to organization of various [models of concurrency]( https://en.wikipedia.org/wiki/Message_passing).

-What people usually say? - Channels are slow _instead of_ mutexes.
+What people usually say? - Channels are slow _inplace of_ mutexes.
 And they provide mutual exclusion tests based on channels implementation underneath.
 And that's dumb.

-The worst part of it is, another people start repeating this tail pattern: go channels are slow without a reason, which of course the effect of [broken telephone]( https://en.wikipedia.org/wiki/Chinese_whispers).
+The worst part of it is, another people start repeating this tail pattern: go channels are slow without a reason, which of course the effect of a [broken telephone]( https://en.wikipedia.org/wiki/Chinese_whispers).
 Those who say that, do not understand message passing pattern, concurrency control and the difference in semantics of those two.
 I can give you free advice: don't try to implement mutexes with go channels and then